 I've used this thick old domed glass in lots of ways here, and then - eh voila! it fit the urn perfectly.

-If you've seen the March Country Living photos of the apartment, are you getting your bearings yet?
+View into the apartment as you enter from the stairwell~ If you've seen the March Country Living photos of the apartment, are you getting your bearings yet?

 New enamel house numbers - purchased at the BHV, in Paris